LeoGotardo/MainDug/Readme.md

 # MainDug

-Secure Password Manager is a Python application that helps users manage and store their passwords securely using modern encryption techniques.
+MainDug is a Python application that helps users manage and store their passwords securely using modern encryption techniques.
 The application features a graphical user interface built with CustomTkinter, providing a user-friendly way to handle login credentials for various websites.

 ## Table of Contents